 - Diplopia – A cervical sprain (stretched or torn neck ligament) or cervical strain (pulled or torn neck muscle) can cause blurred vision, diplopia, and difficulty reading or following objects with your eyes.

-- Tinnitus – A person with tinnitus hears high-pitched ringing in their ears, even in a room that is completely silent.
+- Tinnitus – A person with tinnitus hears high-pitched ringing in their ears, even in a completely silent room.
 While less common, tinnitus can also sound like buzzing, crackling, or hissing.

 In addition to impairing your senses, whiplash injuries can also have other medical consequences, including: